hantsy/devops-sandbox/docker-toolbox.md

 *meandev* is the machine name.

+Alternatively, you can edit it in Virtualbox directly.

+1. Open Virtualbox
+2. Select *meandev* machine.
-Alternatively, open Virtualbox, select *meandev* machine, click *Settings* in the context menu, and edit ports forwarding in the **Network/Adapter（NAT）/Advanced/Ports Forwarding** panel.
+3. Right click it and select *Settings* item in the context menu.
+4. Select *Network/Adapter（NAT）/Advanced* in the panel.
+5. Click *Ports Forwarding* to edit it in the new popup window.

 ### Configure docker registry mirror